50th Maneuver Logistic Battalion "Carnia": Cold War

 On 23 May 1948, the Armored Brigade "Ariete" was formed at Forte Pietralata in Rome.
 The brigade inherited the traditions of the two preceding divisions bearing the name "Ariete".
 The same year the Armored Brigade "Ariete" was transferred to Pordenone in the Friuli-Venezia Giulia region in Northern Italy, where the brigade was assigned to V Army Corps.
 On 1 October 1952, the brigade was expanded to Armored Division "Ariete".

 On 31 August 1956, the logistic units of the division were assigned to the newly formed Service Units Command "Ariete" in Casarsa della Delizia.
-The command consisted of a medical section, a provisions section, a mobile vehicle park, a mobile workshop, and a auto unit.
+The command consisted of a medical section, a provisions section, a mobile vehicle park, a mobile workshop, and an auto unit.
 On 1 November 1961, the mobile vehicle park and mobile workshop merged to form the Resupply, Repairs, Recovery Unit "Ariete".

 In 1963, the Italian Army reorganized its armored divisions along NATO standards and added a brigade level to the divisions' organization.
 On 1 January 1963, the Service Units Command "Ariete" in Casarsa della Delizia was reorganized as Services Grouping Command "Ariete".
 On 1 June 1963, the command of the I Services Battalion "Ariete" was activated in Pordenone and assigned to the I Mechanized Brigade "Ariete".
 On the same date the III Services Battalion "Ariete" was activated in Maniago and assigned to the III Armored Brigade "Ariete".
 On 1 April 1964, the command of the II Services Battalion "Ariete" was activated in Cordenons and assigned to the II Armored Brigade "Ariete".

-The three service battalions of the division's brigades consisted of a command, a command platoon, a auto unit, a mobile workshop, a mixed services platoon, and provisions team, while the Services Grouping Command "Ariete" consisted of a command, a command platoon, the Auto Unit "Ariete", the Medical Company "Ariete", the Resupply, Repairs, Recovery Unit "Ariete", and the Provisions Company "Ariete", which was disbanded in 1964.
+The three service battalions of the division's brigades consisted of a command, a command platoon, an auto unit, a mobile workshop, a mixed services platoon, and provisions team, while the Services Grouping Command "Ariete" consisted of a command, a command platoon, the Auto Unit "Ariete", the Medical Company "Ariete", the Resupply, Repairs, Recovery Unit "Ariete", and the Provisions Company "Ariete", which was disbanded in 1964.
 On 1 January 1966, the three service battalions assigned to the division's brigades were reorganized and consisted afterwards of a command, a command company, an auto unit, a medical company, and a Resupply, Repairs, Recovery Unit.
 On 16 May of the same year, the Services Grouping Command "Ariete" expanded its Command Platoon to a Command Company.